 Over time, as the sonar moves along the vessel track, the recorded sound reflections form an acoustic image of the sea floor.
 Typical frequencies used in sidescan sonar range from 100 to 500 kHz with higher frequencies producing a higher resolution image.

-Usually, the acoustic image is viewed in real time using a 'waterfall display' in which the raw data obtained is displayed as a pulse by pulse record while it is being collected.
-The raw data are always recorded for later analysis and interpretation.
-Using a GPS input the sidescan sonar system data can display in geographic space.
-This allows the surveyor to produce a seafloor image superimposed on other media that contain important survey information or data such as nautical charts.
+The acoustic image can be viewed in real-time using a 'waterfall display' in which the data obtained are displayed as a sound by sound record while it is being collected (Figure 2, 3).
+The data are also recorded for future analysis and interpretation.
+Using a GPS input the sidescan sonar system data can be displayed geographically.

 Sidescan sonar data are used for a range of purposes including:

 - Delineating naturally occurring and man-made sea floor features (reefs, sand waves, rocky outcrops, submarine infrastructures, wrecks).

 - Assessment of environmental considerations for marine geology resource management including the location of ore and aggregate deposits.

 - Resource management for targeting areas of suitability (e.g. feasibility of undersea cable placement), where identification of sea floor type and geohazards, such as underwater landslides and pockmarks, may have considerable impact on the development.